Geoheritage: Spain

-The Geological Society of Spain and the Geological and Mining Institute of Spain have produced a list of internationally important geosites (sites of geological interest).
+The Geological Society of Spain and the Geological and Mining Institute of Spain have produced a list of internationally important geosites (sites of geological interest known as LIGS in Spanish).

 This work, which began in 1999, is part of the Global Geosites project promoted by the International Union of Geological Sciences in the 1990s and subsequently supported by UNESCO.
 Initially, geological contexts were identified (21 such contexts were listed by 2014), and then representative sites within these themes.
 The list of sites is not a closed one, and there is a mechanism for considering further nominations.

 Teide volcano, Tenerife, has been designated a World Heritage Site in part for its geological interest.
 Some other WHSs in Spain are of geological interest, but were selected for other features.
 For example, Spain has one of the two sites of the WHS Heritage of Mercury.
 Almadén and Idrija.
 However, the criteria by which Almadén was assessed by UNESCO relate to its mining heritage rather than geological interest.